yc-cui/PEMAE/README.md

 ## Datasets

-Refer [PanCollection](https://github.com/XiaoXiao-Woo/PanCollection) for training and testing.
+Refer to [PanCollection](https://github.com/XiaoXiao-Woo/PanCollection) for training and testing.

 ## Training

-Refer the given args in [main_pretrain.py](./main_pretrain.py) for running the training script.
+Refer to the given args in [main_pretrain.py](./main_pretrain.py) for running the training script.

 Below is an example: